Jhumpa Lahiri- Unaccustomed Earth (2008)

 The final three stories, called Hema and Kaushik, stand apart from the others, the first two dealing with the friendship between two families from the perspective of both young people and the final story with Hema and Kaushik meeting in Rome some years later.
 I realised on finishing the final story that I understood Hema’s decision better for having read the other stories first and immersing myself in the world of these young people and their skills at negotiating different cultures.
 The stories are ordered perfectly and their overall effect greater as a result.
 If you like short stories you will love this collection but don’t forget the tissues.

-TagsA Meal in Winter And Other Stories Anne McLean Anthea Bell Bailey's Women's Prize Bailey's Women's Prize 2014 Birgit Vanderbeke Black Sheep Book groups Books about Berlin Books about Iceland Books about Peru Books on Cambodia Burial Rites Calcutta Daniel Alarcon Derbyshire County Council der lange Atem Dictionaries Elena Ferrante Francois Bizot Franz Kafka Hannah Kent Hassan Blasim Hubert Mingarelli Independent Foreign Fiction Prize Independent Foreign Fiction Prize 2014 India In the Shadow of the Banyan Jamie Bulloch Javier Marias Jean- Michel Filippi Jhumpa Lahiri Jonathan Wright Juan Gabriel Vasquez Kamila Shamsie Landgericht Le Portail Libraries Lisa Dillman Literary Events in Hope Valley Lowland Mario Vargas Llosa Monument Books Neapolitan Novels Nic Dunlop Nina Jaeckle novel on Jews in postwar Germany novel on postwar Germany Novels set in Japan Off the Shelf Festival 2015 Oxford Language Dictionaries Online Peirene Press Poetry in Sheffield Rosalind Harvey Short Stories short stories by women Simon Mawer Strolling around Phnom Penh Susan Hill Tessa Hadley The Gate The Iraqi Christ The Lost Executioner The Mussel Feast Translation Tschick Ulrike Edschmid Unaccustomed Earth Ursula Krechel Vaddey Ratner Why we took the car Wolfgang Herrndorf World bookshelf Yuri Herrera
+TagsA Meal in Winter And Other Stories Anne McLean Anthea Bell Bailey's Women's Prize Bailey's Women's Prize 2014 Birgit Vanderbeke Black Sheep Book groups Books about Berlin Books about Peru Books on Cambodia Calcutta Christa Wolf Daniel Alarcon Deborah Smith Derbyshire County Council der lange Atem Dictionaries Elena Ferrante Francois Bizot Franz Kafka Han Kang Hassan Blasim Hubert Mingarelli Independent Foreign Fiction Prize Independent Foreign Fiction Prize 2014 India In the Shadow of the Banyan Jamie Bulloch Javier Marias Jean- Michel Filippi Jhumpa Lahiri Jonathan Wright Juan Gabriel Vasquez Kamila Shamsie Landgericht Le Portail Libraries Lisa Dillman Literary Events in Hope Valley Lowland Mario Vargas Llosa Monument Books Neapolitan Novels Nic Dunlop Nina Jaeckle novel on Jews in postwar Germany novel on postwar Germany Off the Shelf Festival 2015 Oxford Language Dictionaries Online Peirene Press Poetry in Sheffield Ralf Rothmann Rosalind Harvey Short Stories short stories by women Simon Mawer Strolling around Phnom Penh Susan Hill Tessa Hadley The Gate The Iraqi Christ The Lost Executioner The Mussel Feast Translation Tschick Ulrike Edschmid Unaccustomed Earth Ursula Krechel Vaddey Ratner Why we took the car Wolfgang Herrndorf World bookshelf Yuri Herrera